maxpfertner/anna-luisa-h-cker/content/authors/admin/_index.md

 title: Anna-Luisa Häcker, PhD
 role: Researcher - currently open for new opportunities.
 avatar_filename: avatar.jpg
-bio: My research interests include cardiovascular diseases, overweight and obesity, and arterial stiffness/thickness.
+bio: My previous research includes cardiovascular diseases, overweight and obesity, and arterial stiffness/thickness.
+I am open for new fields!
 interests:
-  - cardiovascular diseases
+  - (co-) creating research ideas and bringing them to life
-  - overweight and obesity
+  - communication from science to practice
-  - arterial stiffness and thickness
+  - clinical work and studies - close to the people
 social:
   - icon: envelope
     icon_pack: fas